patataofcourse/AdventureGUI/README.md

 * func.py: some useful stuff

 ## Instructions
-You'll need `pyglet` to use this.
+You'll need `pygame` to use this.
 Download it using pip.

 Run the program with `python main.py`.
 If you want to run some other game (inside the games folder) that isn't the test game, run `python main.py [gamename]`.